Macbucheron1/0xECE-WebSite/README.md

 This is the repository for the 0xECE WebSite, we made it as part of the Web Tech course at ECE Paris.
 The project was to build a website that allows users to create an account, login, and post messages.
 The website is built using Node.js, Express, and MongoDB.

+> [!IMPORTANT]
+> The database is not maintained anymore so many feature are not available :(

 Here are the steps to contribute to the project: